TheSpaceCuber/TheSpaceCuber/README.md

 ### Hi there 👋

-**Hello!
-I am looking for 2022 Summer Internship in Canada, United States, or Singapore.**

 Check out my website [here](https://www.royceho.net)!

 - ⚡ Fun fact: I have lived in 3 countries, and moved house 4 times in the past 10 years.